 These estimates were followed by a scathing repudiation of Thomas Malthus and his theory of population growth.
 The ‘Malthusian theory’, put forward at the end of the 18th Century, had argued that population growth would always outstrip food production.
 The authors’ view was that Malthus had not taken into account ‘human industry’.
 Ironically, it was the fears surrounding the Malthusian Theory that were largely behind the push for a first national census in 1801.

 The Householder’s Schedule was delivered to each household in the week commencing 1 April 1861.
 On this Schedule, the Householder had to supply personal details of himself, his family, other relatives, visitors, servants etc. who were staying with him overnight on 7th April 1861.

 Those travelling or out at work during the night of 7 April and who returned home on the following morning were also to be included.
 (Previously, no person absent on the night of the census was to be included.)

 Perhaps to allay growing fears of intrusion, a new assurance was added to the Householder’s Schedule:

 ‘The facts will be published in General Abstracts only, and strict care will be taken that the returns are not used for the gratification of curiosity’.

 The national Censuses of England and Wales had been the responsibility of the General Register Office since 1841.
-In Scotland, however, it was not until the 1861 Scottish Census that a Registrar General for Scotland took control.
-Two additional questions were asked in the 1861 Scottish Census: the number of rooms with a window/s; and the number of children (aged 5 – 15 years) at school or educated at home.
+In Scotland, however, it was not until the 1861 Scottish Census that a Registrar General for Scotland took control of the national census in Scotland.

 Victorian Britain at the time of the April 1861 Census